 Where is Mail in Control Panel?

-Mail appears in different Control Panel locations depending upon the version of the Microsoft Windows operating system, Control Panel view selected, and whether a 32- or 64-bit operating system or version of Outlook 2010 is installed.
+Mail appears in different Control Panel locations depending on the version of the Microsoft Windows operating system, Control Panel view selected, and whether a 32- or 64-bit operating system or version of Outlook 2013 is installed.

 Note The Mail icon appears after Outlook starts for the first time.

 Under When starting Microsoft Outlook, use this profile, click Prompt for a profile to be used or Always use this profile.